osteele/p5-server/README.md

   current directory.
 (This is the same as `p5 serve .`.)

 By default, the server runs on port 3000.
-You can open it in a browser by visiting <http://localhost:3000>.
-The `p5 serve --open` will do this automatically.
+You can open it in a browser by visiting <http://localhost:3000>. `p5 serve --open` does this automatically.

 The server listens only on the local machine by default.
 To make it available to other devices on the network, pass `--host 0.0.0.0`.
 Only do this on a